 Review your list, remove any items you no longer need, then select “View your itinerary” to see your trip on a map, or send it to a friend.

-Campbell Town was one of the early coaching stops on the main route between Launceston and Hobart and is still a popular place to stop today with good eateries for snacks or lunches, plus antique and specialty shops of all sorts and lovely picnic spots by the river.
+Campbell Town was one of the early coach stops on the main route between Launceston and Hobart and is still a popular place to stop today and is one of the many historic towns dotted throughout the Heritage Highway Tourism Region.

-Campbell Town has an impressive collection of colonial buildings including The Grange – designed by convict architect James Blackburn in the late 1840s, the Foxhunters Return – a lovely example of a 19th century inn built in 1834, and the convict-built Red Bridge built in 1836.
+The town lies along the banks of the tranquil Elizabeth River, named by Governor Lachlan Macquarie in 1821 in honor of his wife.
+Campbell Town has an impressive collection of colonial buildings including The Grange, designed by convict architect James Blackburn in the late 1840s; the Foxhunters Return, a lovely example of a 19th century inn built in 1834; and the convict-built Red Bridge built in 1836.

 Campbell Town is a 45-min drive (70 km) from Launceston.